Category Death

 It's possible to get through an ordeal.
 But what can you do when it takes hold: a long-term illness, bereavement, disability, a family rift?
 Interviewed for RCF Sanctuaires normands, Father Charles Lenoir, who has himself experienced burn-out, gives us 4 keys to overcoming the ordeal that lasts.

-Can one change one’s mind once in hell?
+Can you change your mind once you are in hell?

 Peut-on changer d'avis en enfer ?
 Don Thomas Lapenne